 Need a loan for your education?
 Check out the Best Student Loans today!

 How many times can you refinance your student loans?

 If you have made up your mind about refinancing your student loans, then you might be curious and wondering how often are you allowed to do it.

 Not only are you allowed to refinance your loans a second time, but you also have the authority to refinance your loans multiple times after that as well and, if done smartly, you can even save some money in the process.
 You have the freedom to refinance with your existing lender or explore your options by looking at other lenders, the only catch being that you must be eligible to get a refinance from the new lender that you choose.

 So now you might be wondering how often you can refinance your student loans.

 Well, the answer varies from situation to situation, but if you discover a lender with a better rate, you can look into refinancing every few years.
 For example, it could be wise to refinance again after 24 months, when the hard credit check on your first refinancing loan drops off your credit report.

 However, you must keep in mind that applying for refinancing too often can hurt your credit score and may cost you more money in the long-run.
 Also, be careful and make sure to assess that you aren’t refinancing to a new loan that will not benefit you long-term.

-The benefits you will get from refinancing student loans multiple times will vary depending upon your personal situation, current loan terms, and goals for refinancing.
-Here are some of the biggest benefits associated with refinancing a loan more than once.
+The benefits you will get from refinancing student loans multiple times will vary depending on your personal situation, current loan terms, interest rates, and goals for refinancing.
+Know the benefits associated with refinancing a loan more than once

 While refinancing multiple times has some clear advantages, there are also some potential downsides to consider.